Spectral bounds for certain special type of rational matrices: Main results

-When $m$ is large it is difficult to determine the coefficients of the matrix polynomial $P(\lambda)$ described in the previous paragraph.
+When $m$ is large, it is difficult to determine the coefficients of the matrix polynomial $P(\lambda)$ described in the previous paragraph.
 We therefore restrict ourselves to the case when $m = 1$.
-This is mainly for the sake of comparison and the exact proof carries over to arbitrary $m$.
+This is mainly for the sake of comparison and the proof carries over verbatim for arbitrary $m$.